myrtam/CANNR/examples/vaccine/README.md

 <kbd><img src="https://github.com/myrtam/CANNR/blob/master/examples/images/projectcreated.png" alt="Project Created"/></kbd>

-Next, you need to create a folder.
+Next, we will create a <i>folder<i/i>.
 Folders contain code or content to be included in your container.
-First, we will create a folder containing the Python module that contains the models and decision logic used in the Vaccine app.
+First, we will create a folder containing the Python file that contains the models and decision logic used in the Vaccine app.
 We will call the folder "decisions", because the app will be calling services in the folder to provide decisions about whether someone gets the vaccine.